sodadata/docs/soda-core/connect-core-to-cloud.md

 ## Connect

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 2. Open your `configuration.yml` file in a text editor, then add the following to the file.
 Be sure to add the syntax for `soda_cloud` at the root level of the YAML file, *not* nested under any other `data_source` syntax.
+Consider creating system or environment variables for the values of your API key and secret; see [Provide credentials as system variables](#provide-credentials-as-system-variables).
 ```yaml
 soda_cloud:
   host: cloud.soda.io